santhnm2/drifto/docs/doc.md

 Once you specify the `join_field`, `time_field`, and some `event_tables` with some `cols`, you can let Drifto's automatic pipeline do the rest!
 Currently, Drifto's pipeline is comprised of only four API calls: `wrangle`, `featurize`, `train`, and `inference`.

- While Drifto is designed to be plug-and-play, you may desire a lower-grained control of the pipeline by setting a few flags or tuning a knob or two.
+While Drifto is designed to be plug-and-play, you may desire finer-grained control of the pipeline by setting a few flags or tuning a knob or two.
 If so, read on to the documentation to learn how to do that with Drifto's API calls.

 ### Detailed Docs